laurenmock/sherloq/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`{sherloq}` is an R package that contains six functions for detection capability calculations:
+`{sherloq}` is an R package for detection capability that includes calculations for limit of blank (LoB), limit of detection (LoD), and limit of quantitation (LoQ).
+The package contains six R functions based on the Clinical & Laboratory Standards Institute (CLSI) EP17 guidelines for detection capability:

-- Limit of Blank (LoB)
+- LoB
-    - Classical (non-parametric and parametric)
+    1. Classical approach (non-parametric and parametric options)
-- Limit of Detection (LoD)
+- LoD
-    - Classical
+    2. Classical approach
-    - Precision profile
+    3. Precision profile approach
+    4. Probit approach
-    - Probit
+- LoQ
-- Limit of Quantitation (LoQ)
-    - Functional sensitivity
+    5. Functional sensitivity
-    - Total error
+    6. Total error

-These functions are based on the Clinical & Laboratory Standards Institute (CLSI) EP17 guidelines for detection capability.